kubernetes/website/content/en/docs/concepts/storage/storage-limits.md

 When this feature is enabled - for *EBS* disks on M5/C5 instance types Kubernetes will permit only 25 volumes to be attached to a node.
 For other instance types on EC2 the default will still be 39.

-On GCE this will permit upto 128 persistent disks to be attached to a node.
+On GCE this will permit upto 128 persistent disks to be attached to a node depending on node type.